isabella232/document-services.en/help/usecases/jobposting.md

 npm install pg stream-buffers
 ```

 Now create a database table for job postings.
 It needs a column for a unique identifier, a column for a name, and a column for the attached PDF.
-You can do this from the Postgres command-line interface (CLI):
+You can create a database table from the Postgres command-line interface (CLI):

 ```
 CREATE TABLE job_postings (id TEXT PRIMARY KEY, name TEXT NOT NULL, attachment